Why is Hinamatsuri celebrated on April 3rd in some regions?

 You may be wondering what you should prepare.

-Furthermore, with just a little ingenuity, you can create some very fond family memories.
+Also, with just a little ingenuity, you can create some very memorable family memories.

 What is Hinamatsuri?
 What should I do?
 Learn how to enjoy it from Japanese history